ISISComputingGroup/ibex_developers_manual/Keithley-2290.md

 - Set the voltage setpoint, readback voltage should change to match.
 'Stable' is likely to be off for some seconds.
 - With a resistive load fitted, set the 'Current limit' to less than the measured value.
 This causes the readback voltage to drop so that the measured current is at the set limit.
 This will cause the 'Current limited' alarm to be set to 'MINOR'.
 - Restore the 'Current limit' to more than the load current at the set voltage.
 The readback voltage should be at the setpoint again, and the alarm will clear.
-- 'Trip reset mode is in the 'Auto' position.
+- 'Trip reset mode' is in the 'Auto' position.
-** Set the 'Current trip' to less than the load current.
+- Set the 'Current trip' to less than the load current.
 This causes the output to trip and sets the 'Current tripped' alarm to 'MAJOR'.
 However, the auto trip reset re-enables the output after some seconds (resulting in another trip).
-** Set the 'Current trip' to greater than the load current.
+- Set the 'Current trip' to greater than the load current.
 The trip / trip cycling stops and operation returns to normal.
 The alarm will still need to be acknowledged.